iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 It will still perform the old behavior synchronously until it is removed.
 It will now however return a `Promise` (which should be awaited) if invoked with the an [InitFromExternalSourceAspectsArgs]($transformer) argument, which is necessary when processing changes instead of the full source contents.

+# Presentation localization changes

+Previosly localization of data produced using Presentation Rules was done on backend and on frontend.
+Localization on backend was dropped in favor of localization on frontend.
+This removes requirement to supply localization assets with backend.
+In case only backend is used and localization is required it can be setup by providing [localization implemenation during presentation backend initialization](../presentation/advanced/Localization.md)

+Deprecated APIs:

+  - PresentationManagerProps.localeDirectories
+  - PresentationManagerProps.defaultLocale
+  - PresentationManager.activeLocale